Parallel Complex Diffusion for Scalable Time Series Generation: Continuous-time Perspective: Frequency SDEs

-This formulation ensures that our parallel frequency SDEs converge to the true data distribution while respecting the statistical structure of the complex manifold.
-Furthermore, we establish the mathematical equivalence of the loss functions between the continuous and discrete formulations of \ours in Appendix~\ref{app:equiv_loss}.
+This formulation provides a continuous-time training objective consistent with the discrete PaCoDi architecture, while mathematically respecting the intrinsic geometry of the complex diffusion process.
+We prove the mathematical equivalence between the discrete-time and continuous-time loss functions in Appendix~\ref{app:equiv_loss}.